App version: 0.1.0

 Title Loans

 If you own a car, it’s possible to use your car’s title as collateral for a loan.
-The plus side to a title loan is that you don’t have to go through an extensive application process.
-But the drawback is that your car can be seized if you’re unable to make your payments.
-Additionally, you can qualify only if you own your vehicle.
-You can’t have an auto loan for it.
+The plus side to a title loan is that you don’t have to go through an extensive application process, but the drawback is that your car can be seized if you’re unable to make your payments.
+Additionally, you can qualify only if you own your vehicle and do not have an auto loan for it.
 As with payday loans, use caution.

 There are both benefits and drawbacks to accessing emergency financing.